 - know all the designated vocabulary, accidence and syntax

-- to have developed translation skills, involving an appreciation of the different linguistic structures encountered in an inflected language
+- to have developed reading and translation skills, involving an appreciation of the different linguistic structures encountered in an inflected language

 Students are encouraged to use the help that is always available to sort out any points of difficulty as they arise and not to get behind.

-This module provides the necessary basis for those who continue their study of the language in 2017/18.
-Many students go on to the module Latin Language and Literature and read four classical authors (Caesar, Cicero, Ovid and Virgil).
-For postgraduates who are studying aspects of the Renaissance, there is usually a reading class covering a variety of renaissance authors which is designed to follow on from this module.
+This module provides the necessary basis for those who continue their study of the language in 2019.
+Many students go on to the module Latin Language and Literature and read unadapted classical authors such as Cicero, Ovid and Virgil.
+For postgraduates who are studying aspects of the Renaissance, there is usually a reading class covering a variety of Renaissance authors which is designed to follow on from this module.